mariusandra/insights/README.md

 * PostgreSQL connection support
 * Auto-detect your database schema, including all foreign keys!
 * Connect to multiple databases
-* Edit the schema and add custom SQL field types
+* Edit the schema and add custom SQL fields right there in the interface!
 * Create subsets of your data (e.g. share only a few fields with marketing)
 * Data explorer
 * Filters on the data